ECE-445/smart-insole/notebooks/ramseyv2/labnotebook.md

 ### Work Session Record:

 Found out that SD card pins weren't mappeed right which caused the problem where it wouldn't mount.
 This was caused as we mapped the pins for SPI protocol according to the pin mappings for an SD card.
 This should have been easy to fix as we could have changed these pin mappings in software.
-However since on of the main pins was connected to ground it would have been a lot more challegning.
+However since one of the main pins was connected to ground it would have been a lot more challenging.
 One approach we tried was to splice off a section of the ground plane connected to this ground pin and solder a wire from this large pad to the right place.
-However this was a little to delicate of a process for us as there were a bunch of wires all arrounf this plane which caused us to have to work a lot more carefully.
-As such we gave up on pursuing this endevor.
-If we were to do another PCB order we would deffinitly be able to have resolved this connection error on our PCB.
-I also helped Alyssa to try and fix the IMU by soldering on floating components to connect to the pins which were needed to be powered.Ultimatly this took too long and as such we had given up on this process as well.
+However this was a little too delicate of a process for us as there were a bunch of wires all around this plane which caused us to have to work a lot more carefully.
+As such we gave up on pursuing this endeavor.
+If we were to do another PCB order we would definitely be able to have resolved this connection error on our PCB.
+I also helped Alyssa to try and fix the IMU by soldering on floating components to connect to the pins which were needed to be powered.Ultimately this took too long and as such we had given up on this process as well.
 Something we did accomplish was the integration of the LED and the buttons which would show if bluetooth was working, if the sensors were recording and a combination.
-Some issues we had here was that there was a 100k ohm resisotr in serise with our LED which caused it to not turn on.
-We then soldered on a 1k ohm which allowed it to turn of but it was super dim.
+Some issues we had here was that there was a 100k ohm resistor in series with our LED which caused it to not turn on.
+We then soldered on a 1k ohm which allowed it to turn off but it was super dim.
 One change we didn't get to was to convert this 1k ohm to a 47k ohm allowing the LED to be a lot brighter.
-In terms of the button we had an issue where the button when pressed would discharge and then on the charging our capatitor resitor combination would have a supper high RC circuit charge time.
+In terms of the button we had an issue where the button when pressed would discharge and then on the charging a capacitor resistor combination would have a supper high RC circuit charge time.
 This would cause our software to think the button was constantly pressed.
-We testeed this by console logging the values read by our annolog to digital pin reading the voltage of the button press.
-As such we replaced these compoented to have a much shorted RC.
-Finlly in this work session we created our final demo presentation slides which helped to guide our audiece during our demo.
+We tested this by console logging the values read by our analog to digital pin reading the voltage of the button press.
+As such we replaced these components to have a much shorter RC.
+Finally in this work session we created our final demo presentation slides which helped to guide our audience during our demo.

 ### Figures:

 ![sd_card](sd_card.png)
 ![sd_card_map](sd_card_map.png)
 ![sd_card_fix](sd_card_fix.png)
 ![MPU6050](MPU6050.png)

 ### Resources:

 - https://invensense.tdk.com/wp-content/uploads/2015/02/MPU-6000-Datasheet1.pdf

 ## Notebook Entry: April 24 2024